NawabHost/bkash-checkout-for-whmcs/README.md

-## bKash Checkout Payment Gatewaty for WHMCS
+## bKash Checkout Payment Gateway for WHMCS

-bKash Checkout modules allow you to integrate payment solutions with the WHMCS platform.
+bKash Checkout modules allow you to integrate payment solutions with the WHMCS automation platform.

 ### Installation